Simple API Integration

 routeKey = "$context.routeKey"

-status = "$context.status"
+standing = "$context.status"

 responseTime = "$context.responseTime"